 Current Role: Lecturer in Game Engineering at Newcastle University

 MSc with Distinction in Computer Game Engineering from Newcastle University

 BSc (Hons) Network Computing from University Of Sunderland

 I have been interested in computer game programming for a number of years, starting when I downloaded the Doom 3 SDK, to see just how hard programming could be!
 I have been hooked ever since, and have been involved in programming ever since, gaining experience in OpenGL, OpenAL and the Visual Studio development environment as I go.
 My largest project has been a game engine capable of loading maps and models from the 1996 Bullfrog game Syndicate Wars, which included some degree of reverse engineering of file formats that were barely documented.
-As part of the engine, I also designed and implemented a GUI system, which can utilise simple scripts to control the position, style, and function of GUI elements, and was loosly based on the GUI scripting of Doom3, which obviously left an impression on me as the first codebase I’d ever tried to modify.
+As part of the engine, I also designed and implemented a GUI system, which can utilise simple scripts to control the position, style, and function of GUI elements, and was loosely based on the GUI scripting of Doom3, which obviously left an impression on me as the first game codebase I’d ever tried to modify.